My Agitations; The French Dissenter

 unaccomplished dream or simply part of our motherhood process (children

-‘musical’ vibrations in the gallery space, offering a link between the various
+‘musical’ vibrations in the gallery space: a means to link the various

 works presented in the gallery.
 The sound of arising conflicts, some discussed,